uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/clustering/kmeans.rst

    :tparam Float: The floating-point type that the algorithm uses for
                   intermediate computations.
 Can be :expr:`float` or :expr:`double`.

-   :tparam Method: Tag-type that specifies variant of K-Means algorithm.
-Can be
+   :tparam Method: Tag-type that specifies an implementation of K-Means
-                   :expr:`method::lloyd` or :expr:`method::by_default`.
+                   algorithm.
+Can be :expr:`method::lloyd` or
+                   :expr:`method::by_default`.

    .. function:: desc()